Steve Blass: "Steve Blass disease"

 Besides his Series performance, Blass is best known for his sudden and inexplicable loss of control after the 1972 season.
-His ERA climbed to 9.85 in the 1973 season, during which he walked 84 batters in 88 2/3 innings, and struck out only 27.
+His ERA climbed to 9.85 in the 1973 season, during which he walked 84 batters in 88 2/3 innings, and struck out only 27; his WAR of -3.9 that year remains the worst of any pitcher in the modern era.
 After spending most of 1974 in the minor leagues, he retired from baseball in March 1975.
 Two months later writer Roger Angell chronicled Blass's travails in an essay in The New Yorker.

 A condition referred to as "Steve Blass disease" has become a part of baseball lexicon.
 The "diagnosis" is applied to talented players who inexplicably and permanently seem to lose their ability to throw a baseball accurately.
 The fielder's variant of "Steve Blass disease" is sometimes referred to in baseball terminology as "Steve Sax syndrome".

 Notable victims of "Steve Blass disease" include Rick Ankiel, Mark Wohlers, Dontrelle Willis, Ricky Romero, and Daniel Bard.

-In an interview years later, Blass stated that he was content with how his career panned out, mentioning that he had gotten ten good years with the Pirates, won 100 games, and appeared in a World Series.
+In an interview years later, Blass stated that he was content with how his career panned out, mentioning that he had ten good years with the Pirates, won 100 games, and appeared in a World Series.
 He did mention that the sudden death of teammate and close friend Roberto Clemente in the offseason before he lost control – and the associated grief related to suddenly losing someone so close – was not a factor in him losing his control.

-In pop culture

-In House, MD season three, episode 21, Dr. Gregory House thinks that Dr. Eric Foreman has gotten the Yips from killing a patient in the previous episode.
-He briefly explains the condition and says that Dr. Foreman has lost his confidence.
-In his explanation he mentions, by name, Pittsburgh Pirates’ World Series champion Steve Blass as having suffered the condition.

-The Season 5 episode of Northern Exposure “Blood Ties” features an explicit reference to Blass during a discussion of Dr. Joel Fleischman's sudden inability to hit a vein while attempting to draw blood.

-In season 1 of Prison Playbook episode 14, the main character, Kim Je-hyuk, is attributed with Steve Blass disease when trying to make his comeback in baseball.
-Another reference is made to a golfer who suddenly got the Yips.